Characterization of Discrete Time Scale Invariant Markov Sequences: Covariance structure of the DSIM sequence

-In this section we study the structure of the covariance function of discrete time scale invariant Markov, DT-SIM process.
-Let $\{X(t), t\in {\bf R^+}\}$ be a mean zero DT-SIM process with scale $l$.
+Let $\{X(t), t\in {\Bbb R^+}\}$ be a zero mean DSIM process with scale $l$.
 If $l<1$, we reduce the time scale, so that $l$ be greater than $1$ in the new scale.
 Now we consider to have $T$ samples in each scale.
-Our sampling scheme is to get samples at points $0, \ldots, \alpha^{-2}, \alpha^{-1}, 1, \alpha, \alpha^2,\ldots, \alpha^{T-1},\alpha^T, \alpha^{T+1},\ldots$, where $\alpha$ is obtained by equality $l=\alpha^T$.
-Thus the process under study will be $\{X(\alpha^n), n\in{\bf Z}\}$ which is DT-SIM with scale $l$.
-We show that the covariance function $R_n^H(\cdot)$ of DT-SIM is specified by the values of $\{R_{j}^H(1),R_{j}^H(0), j=0, 1, \ldots, T-1\}$.
-We present a closed formula for the covariance function of DT-SIM process in Theorem 3.1.
-Discrete scale invariant autoregressive process of finite order $p$, DSIAR(p), is introduced.
-The covariance function of DT-SIM process under some conditions is characterized in Theorem 3.2.
-Finally we justify our result by presenting two examples of DT-SIM processes as discrete time simple Brownian motion and DSIAR(1).
+Our sampling scheme is to get samples at points $1, \alpha, \alpha^2,\ldots, \alpha^{T-1},\alpha^T, \alpha^{T+1},\ldots$ where $\alpha$ is obtained by equality $l=\alpha^T$.
+In this section we study the structure of the covariance function of DSIM sequence $\{X(\alpha^n), n\in{\Bbb Z}\}$.
+We present a closed formula for the covariance function of DSIM sequence in Theorem 3.1.
+Discrete scale invariant autoregressive sequence of finite order $p$, DSIAR(p), is introduced.
+The covariance function of DSIM sequence under some conditions is characterized in Theorem 3.2.
+Finally we justify our result by presenting two examples of DSIM sequences as discrete time simple Brownian motion and DSIAR(1).